flare-foundation/governance-proposals/FIP/FIP_12.md

 ### 2.3 Minimal Requirements

 In line with [FIP.10](../FIP/FIP_10.md), the FDC protocol will introduce certain minimal participation requirements for the data providers.
-If these requirements are not met in a given reward epoch, data providers may not be eligible for rewards in any of the network protocols, as described in the [FIP.10](../FIP/FIP_10.md) proposal.
+If these requirements are not met in a given reward epoch, a data provider may not be eligible for rewards in any of the network protocols, as described in the [FIP.10](../FIP/FIP_10.md) proposal.

 Successful participation in a voting round requires getting rewards for that round (participating in correct Merkle root voting).
 Initially, the minimal requirements for a reward epoch will be defined as: